Elefant9477/Elefant9477/README.md

 🧀 I'm not a coder.
 I'm still on my way to be a full-stack developer so my repositories are private.

-🍞 Sorry I'm busy with my main job's deadlines so maybe at least I'll be back in the upcoming summer...
+🍞 Sorry I'm busy with my main job's deadlines so maybe at least I'll continue contributing in the upcoming summer...

 I'll be temporarily back at anytime I could in this long break.
 Really sorry folks.